lilyosah/tech-knowledgebase/Using-Obisdian/My Hotkeys.md

 Create new note from selection with header as title: `ctrl + shift + n` Search and Replace in Current File: `ctrl + h`
-To select a line: `alt + shift + move cursor in direction`
+To select a line: `alt + shift + move cursor in direction` To move a line up or down: ` alt + up or down arrow key`